If you’re looking for a quick, straightforward way to convert markup into margin, this is it.

 A quick table of margin and markup values

 As you can see, once you have a number for margin in place, it’s very easy to figure out markup.
-Since there’s a simple mathematical relationship between the two, you can even keep a table of a few markup and margin values in mind:
+Since there’s a simple mathematical relationship between the two, you can even keep a cheat sheet with a few values in mind like the one below:

 You can use the formulas above or this quick table to quickly convert margin into markup, or express markup as a profit margin.
-But if you’re not sure what each number means, our original Margin vs. Markup post can provide more context.
+But if you’re not sure what each number means, we have another post that goes into more detail.

 inFlow Cloud automatically calculates markup for you